Avinash3570/Memesta/README.md

 # memesta

-This app which will make you laugh by showing the user random memes on every click.
+This app which will make you laugh by showing you random memes on every click.

 Language - Dart